Can you really lift with wrestling shoes?

 The sole of wrestling is flat (does not have a heel) so the right muscles work during a session.
 So it is preferred that your weightlifting shoes have a flat sole.
 You can read the comparison of flat soles and the other sole types for lifting on here.

 Also, many of you deadlift with barefoot.
 However, if you fall into that category, you don’t have enough traction and obviously, your feet are more likely to slip during the exercise and you may hurt yourself.
 Due to the requirement of this martial art, wrestling shoes provide an immense amount of traction.
-The wrestling shoes are ideal for people, who lift with barefoot, as these also have paper-thin soles and the materials are flexible.
-In addition to that, the material density of them tends to be low.
+The wrestling shoes are ideal for people, who lift barefoot, as these also have paper-thin soles and the materials are flexible.
+In addition to that, the material density of them tends to be less.
 So these shoes are quite light.

 If you prefer lifting weights with barefoot, you should definitely try on one of the wrestling shoes below.

 Let’s talk about the sole.
-Wrestling shoes have considerably more quality soles than the other sports shoes.
+Wrestling shoes have considerably more quality soles than other sports shoes.
 The reason is that wrestler’s foot applies a great amount of force to the sole.
 So the sole needs to absorb the shock really well.
 This is also supposed to happen when you do squats or do almost any other lifts.
 Wrestling shoes are also quite good at this and help you feel comfortable.
 So your footing will not be so swollen after a workout.
 If you are a serious lifter you have experienced that some certain areas of your footing just hurt more after a workout.
 Basically, this shock absorbing sole reduces the pain and swelling and I am sure that many people love that about wrestling shoes.

 The sides of the shoes are made for wrestling.
 These parts can stretch a lot and the construction doesn’t get loose easily.
 There can be many positions where wrestlers have a tough time to stand on wrestling mats and these parts stretch.
 However, these shoes can handle it.
 When this is the case, while you are lifting weights the shoe will not get loose anytime soon.
 Wrestling shoes can take tear and wear a long time and still can go strong.
 You can expect wrestling shoes to last more than weightlifting shoes.
 When you look at the prices and consider the durability, wrestling shoes offer a better quality-price ratio than many other shoe types including weightlifting and CrossFit shoes.

-As you can see, there are many aspects which wrestling shoes are just better than lifting shoes.
+As you can see, there are many aspects in which wrestling shoes are just better than lifting shoes.

 What Wrestling Shoes are Lack of?